-8 '90s Things Your Teacher Took Away From You In Class (And Sometimes Never Returned)
+8 '90s Things Your Teacher Took Away In Class

 Today, emerging technology has given kids so many covert ways to entertain themselves in class.
 I mean, uh, besides learning — which is top priority, of course.
 When I was coming up in school, though, it wasn't smartphones being confiscated; the '90s things your teacher took away from you were a little more low-key, but every bit as distracting, no doubt.

 I distinctly remember sitting in the back of the room during fifth grade geography class, because that's where the bookshelves were that housed my teacher's massive collection of National Geographic magazines.
 Hey, not only were they good for hiding notes, but they were honestly a solid read when I wanted to zone out during our daily state capitals lesson.
 So, yeah, I was no stranger to hearing teachers utter those four dreaded words: Bring.
 That.
 To.
 Me.
 From magazines to gadgets and everything in between, my elicit classroom inventory was expansive — and, if I do say so myself, rather impressive.
 Blame it on the decade!
 Every day there was a new fashion or fad that we just had to have.
 Who could possibly have waited until the final bell rang to indulge?

 In full disclosure, sometimes it had little to do with anything other than the fact that we were easily distracted.
 By anything.
 And in retrospect, we probably should have paid more attention.
 But '90s kids will likely always fondly remember these frequently confiscated things... and maybe little else.